rsdoiel/reldate/README.md

     2015-02-09
 ```

 As that is the Monday of the week containing 2015-02-10.
-Week day names are spelled out in English but are not case sensitive
+Weekday names case insensitive and can be the first three letters
-(e.g. Monday, monday).
+of the English names or full English names (e.g. Monday, monday, Mon, mon).

 ## License